How to Get to Yudanaka & Shibu Onsen

 Both Nagano Station and Karuizawa Station are stops on the Hokuriku Shinkansen Line, meaning that getting from one to the other is quick and easy – taking only 30 min / JPY3210.
 Once at Nagano, follow the directions above.

-The Wide View Shinano operates approximately once an hour and makes the journey between Nagano and Nagoya in approximately 3 hours and costs JPY6930.
+The Limited Express Shinano operates approximately once an hour and makes the journey between Nagano and Nagoya in approximately 3 hours and costs JPY6930.
 Once at Nagano, follow the directions above.

 For further details including daily timetable, please refer to our ‘Limited Express Shinano Line Timetable’ page.
 The Japan JR Pass covers this service.
 See below for details.